natenka/pyneng-book-en/docs/source/book/03_start/ipython.rst

      'upper',
      'zfill']

-If you do dir() with no value, it shows existing methods, attributes, and variables defined in current session of interpreter:
+If you call ``dir`` with no value, it shows existing methods, attributes, and variables defined in current session of interpreter:

 .. code:: python

     In [12]: dir()
     Out[12]:
     ['__builtin__',
      '__builtins__',
      '__doc__',